2019, ELANA GOREN STUDIO. ALL RIGHTS RESERVED.

 We, as humans, struggle with the other.
 As tribal beings we have a tendency to disengage from those we feel are too different, too far from what we are comfortable in recognizing as one of our own.
-When this unfamiliarity causes discomfort or fear in human individuals, aggressive responses often arise.
+When this unfamiliarity causes discomfort or fear, aggressive responses often arise.

 The other is recognized everywhere.
 They are the strangers that we share our world with but are not considered part of any number of groups we may belong to including: family, state, country, religion, race, sex and especially, species.
 We may view the other with cautious optimism (perhaps they will understand me even if we did not grow up together) or we may view the other with fear and aggression (I will destroy them before they can destroy me).
 Perhaps the worst example of human response to the other is exploitation (they are weak and disenfranchised, so I can take advantage of them without retribution).
 The latter view is most disturbing because it leads to horrors and abuses that gentle and respectful beings would find abominable.